 Deduction for Charitable Donations

-Vietnam allows a tax deduction for donations to approved charities, humanitarian causes or educational funds.
-Contributions in the tax year to qualifying organizations can be deducted from taxable income up to the level of the taxpayer’s total taxable income.
-(For example, if you earn VND 100m taxable income and donate VND 10m to an approved charity, only VND 90m is taxed.)
-Keep official receipts and ensure the organization is on the government-approved list.
+Donations to approved Vietnamese charities, humanitarian causes, or educational funds are deductible up to the level of your total taxable income.
+Keep official receipts and ensure the organization is on the government‑approved list.
 Unused donation deductions cannot be carried forward.

 Read Related: Living in Vietnam: 10 Laws Expats Must Know